rahuljain1311/AWS-S3/README.md

 The S3 documentation has a good overview of the [restrictions for bucket names](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for when you start making your own buckets.

+## Running Twilio starter kit:
+1. Run `node twilioServer.js`.
+It will start running on port 3000
+2. Expose local port 3000 to internet using ngrok. `./ngrok http -host-header="http://127.0.0.1:3000" 3000`. ngrok executable file is present in the downloads folder
+3. Change phone number in twilioCall.js file.
+Also dont forget to replace authtoken.
+To call the person `node twilioCall.js`

 ## License

 This sample application is distributed under the